Annoraaq/grid-engine/docs/p/pathfinding-performance/index.md

 If you need path weights/costs (see [tile costs](../../p/tile-properties/#pathfinding-costs)), you have to use A\*.
 The other algorithms are not capable of dealing with tile costs.
 However, if you do not need tile costs A\* might not be your first choice due to slower performance.

+If you need pathfinding for path widths/heights or characters with a tile height/width of more than 1, you can't use JPS.

 I would recommend JPS for most of you, because it has the best results in the benchmarks I ran (for more details on that, check out the [benchmark section](#benchmarks) below).
 Just keep in mind that you have the flexibility to change the algorithm to see if it works better in your case.

 ## Activate caching